jrmro/AsymmetricEncryption/README.md

 ```

 ## Note
-* Ensure you have the AsymmetricEncryption.class.php file in the same directory as your usage example.
 * This class uses OpenSSL for encryption and decryption.
 Make sure OpenSSL is enabled in your PHP configuration.
 * Handle and store the private key securely.
 Do not expose it or hardcode it in your code.